M0nica/datavisualization-resources/README.md

 A list of data visualization resources, focused on handling Twitter data.

 #Collect Twitter Data
--<a href="http://adilmoujahid.com/posts/2014/07/twitter-analytics/">An Introduction to Text Mining using Twitter Streaming API and Python</a>
+<a href="http://adilmoujahid.com/posts/2014/07/twitter-analytics/">An Introduction to Text Mining using Twitter Streaming API and Python</a>
-Run this file in your command line after replacing with your Twitter API credentials and keywords. <a href="https://github.com/M0nica/datavisualization-resources/blob/master/twitter_streaming.py">twitter_streaming.py</a>
+Run this file in your command line after replacing with your Twitter API credentials and keywords.

+<a href="https://github.com/M0nica/datavisualization-resources/blob/master/twitter_streaming.py">[file]: twitter_streaming.py</a>

 Run in command line with ```python twitter_streaming.py```